LamNgo1911/Gent-style-backend/README.md

 ### Getting Started
 In order to run the app you need to have the following installed:
--Node v18.14.1
+- Node v18.14.1
--Node Package Manager
+- Node Package Manager

 ### Usage
 - Start the production server with `npm start` or `yarn start` on mac